PahanJayatilake/LinkedIn-DataScrape/README.md

 ```
  https://chromedriver.chromium.org/downloads
    ```
-5. Download a Driver with the similar chrome version as yours
+5. Download a Driver with the similar chrome version as yours and place it in an easy find to location